-Depending on where you are in the US, real estate agents typically get paid between 5% - 7% of the selling price of a property.
+If you brought a realtor onto your house flipping team, depending on where you are in the US, real estate agents typically get paid between 5% – 7% of the selling price of a property.
 You will need to do your own research to see what the appropriate rate is in your area.
 Generally, the seller pays the agents’ commissions, and if there are both a buying and a selling agent, the commission will be split between them.
 You need to remember that although it seems like a lot of money, the agent does not get paid anything for her work until the property has successfully sold.

 You may want to negotiate a lower commission for the agents, but that is not always a good idea.
 If an agent has a few properties to show a buyer, is she going to push the one where she will get paid less?
 If an agent has a number of listings that need open houses, is she going to spend her Sunday afternoon at the property that will pay her the least of all her listings?
 Of course not.
 Negotiating a lower commission may save you some money on paper, but in reality, it may cost you good offers due to the agents’ inattention.

 If you really want to get an agent’s attention, offer a bonus for selling the property.
 Increasing the commission even 1% can get the attention of both the buying and selling agent, and may result in a faster sale for you.